Carrefour Strengthens Global Competitiveness With Coaching Skills Training Program

-|LOCATION:||Headquartered in Massy, France with over 12,000 stores in 33 countries|
+|LOCATION:||Headquartered in Massy, France with 12K+ stores in 30+ countries|

 Client Profile & Challenge

 Carrefour is the world’s second-largest retailer and the largest in Europe.
 The company has been a visionary industry pioneer throughout its 60+-year history.
 Yet, an intensely competitive and changing marketplace has introduced a set of challenges, particularly for large, global retailers:

 - Booming e-commerce sector and mounting competition from Amazon, Alibaba, and other exclusively e-commerce companies